 Note: Host OS SSH access is available for devices running balenaOS version 2.7.5 and above.

 Using the dashboard web terminal

-To use this feature, navigate to your application and select the device you want to access.
+To use this feature, navigate to your fleet and select the device you want to access.
 You will see a Terminal window below the Logs window:

 Note: To copy and paste in the terminal window, you cannot use the normal Ctrl + C and Ctrl + V shortcuts.
 You can either select Copy and Paste from a menu, or use Ctrl + Insert for copy and Shift + Insert for Paste.
 For MacOS users, ⌘ + C and ⌘ + V work as expected.

 balena ssh from the CLI

 $ balena ssh <device-uuid>

 <device-uuid> is the unique identifier for the device you want to access, which can be found via the dashboard or in the output of the

 balena devices CLI command.
 By default, SSH access is routed into the host OS shell.
 However, you can SSH into a service by specifying its name as part of the command:

 $ balena ssh <device-uuid> main